Haunted Wyoming: Gillette Avenue May Be The Most Haunted Street In Wyoming

 Chased Away

-“When they were redoing the utility lines and the water lines, the whole street was torn up, all the way from First Street to Seventh Street,” Kelly said.
+“When they were redoing the utility lines and the water lines, the whole street was torn up, all the way from First Street to Seventh Street,” Kelley said.
 “They had some flooding in the basement, and the owner had a crew come in to clean up.”

 The cleaning crew expected this to be a routine job but ran into some unexpected issues.

-“They were in the back part of the store, and the gals were cleaning, and they heard someone talking next to them,” Kelly said.
+“They were in the back part of the store, and the gals were cleaning, and they heard someone talking next to them,” Kelley said.
 “There was no one there, but they heard someone talking and they raced out of there.
 They left their equipment and will not come back to this day.”

 Center Bar Ghost Stories

-“The owner, Julie (McIntosh) was there at night cleaning up, and she was downstairs,” Kelly said.
+“The owner, Julie (McIntosh) was there at night cleaning up, and she was downstairs,” Kelley said.
 “She heard chairs and trash cans being moved upstairs, and these were being dragged along the floor but no one is there.
 They've had bottles fall off shelves, and it's been difficult, I believe, for Julie, to get any of her staff to stay after night and be there once the place is locked up and everybody's gone because they just feel a presence there.”

-Kelly has not been able to find out who exactly is haunting the Center Bar but the staff has provided her with a general description.
+Kelley has not been able to find out who exactly is haunting the Center Bar but the staff has provided her with a general description.

-“They say that their ghost is a female, and they believe she's friendly, she doesn't hurt anyone, but she definitely is mischievous,” Kelly said, laughing.
+“They say that their ghost is a female, and they believe she's friendly, she doesn't hurt anyone, but she definitely is mischievous,” Kelley said, laughing.
 “A lot of the people who spend time in the center bar have stories to tell.”

 “The two guys were playing billiards, and one of them put the eight ball in a pocket, and he walked around the table to get the eight ball out again, and he couldn't find it, and he walked around the table again and saw the eight ball spinning in the air up above the table.”